shadowed1/Chard/README.md

 <br>

 - Exports bindfs to ChromeOS shell, bypassing noexec mount on external drives, enabling Steam to use external drives for Chard!
 - Implements ChromeOS' native icon system using Crostini as a Bridge.
+- Has ability to start on boot for instant icon launch support

 <br>